adelomana/cassandra/README.md

 # schema
 Tools for the study of the impact of network structure to the association of novel coupled environmental factors.

 1. first we generate a set of graphs.
+Each graph is boolean network.
 2. Each graph is a Boolean network.
 3. There must be a set of signals.
 Each node reads or not, randomly a given signal.
 4. Define for all population which node is "reader", which one is "responder".
 They should be the same for the whole population.